yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-24-pseudo-inverse.md

 \end{equation}
 $$

 Wait...
 How can that make any sense, [Yannick][yannick]?
-You must have made a typo or something: this system obviously can't be solved anymore, as $x_1$ cannot be simultaneoulsy equal to 4 *and* to 6.
+You must have made a typo or something: this system obviously can't be solved anymore, as $x_1$ cannot be simultaneously equal to 4 *and* to 6.

 True, true.
 If we look at the corresponding matrix
 $$